-- 1. To support the company to maintain Good Corporate Governance procedure, to perform transparently and to have sufficient, appropriate and effective internal control system. - To considering policies for risk appetite level and risk tolerance level as well as propose risk management policies to the Board of Directors to be approved.
-Which cover all aspect of significant risk such as strategic risk, credit risk, market risk, liquidity risk, operational risk, concentration risk, compliance risk, emerging risk and corporate reputation risk.

-- 3. Review risk management strategy to be in conform to risk management policy.
+- 1. Support the company to maintain Good Corporate Governance procedure, to perform transparently and to have sufficient, appropriate and effective internal control system. - Formulate policies for risk appetite level and risk tolerance level as well as propose risk management policies to the Board of Directors to be approved.
+Which cover all aspect of significant risk such as strategic risk, credit risk, market risk, liquidity risk, operational risk, concentration risk, compliance risk, emerging risk and corporate reputation risk. - 3.
+Plan risk management strategy to be in conform with risk management policy.
 The committee should be able to assess, monitor and control risk at the appropriate level, especially significant risk. - 4.
-Monitor, Review and evaluate risk management as well as ensure that the Company operates in accordance with the specified risk management policies; along with performing in accordance with the formulated regulatory. - 5.
-Consider adjust and revise as well as give opinion on the policies, work plan and risk management process on different aspect; including to propose to the Board of Director to consider and approve. - 6.
-Regularly report the Company's risk status and the guidelines that need to be rectified to the Risk Management Committee and notify the audit committee of the things that need to be rectified in order to be in confirm with the formulated policy and strategy.
+Control, monitor, measure and evaluate risk management as well as ensure that the company operates in accordance with the specified risk management policies; along with performing in accordance with the formulated regulatory. - 5.
+Review risk management report and perform to ensure that the organization has appropriately manage the risk as well as review the adequacy of risk policy and risk management system; including the system's effectiveness and the implementation of the formulated policies. - Consider adjust and revise as well as give opinion on the policies, work plan and risk management process on different aspect; including to propose to the Board of Director to consider and approve. - Regularly report the Company's risk status and the guidelines that need to be rectified to the Board of Directors and notify the audit committee of the things that need to be rectified in order to be in confirm with the formulated policy and strategy.

-7. Management
+7. MANAGEMENT

-As at 31st December 2019, The Company has 12 Managements, which are as follow:
+As at 31st December 2018, The Company has 9 Executives, which are as follow:

+NAME-LAST NAME POSITION

-Name-Last name Position 1.
-Mr. Chatchawe Vatanasuk Chairman of the Executive Board and Acting Managing Director 2.
-Mrs. Chirapan Khotcharit Choosang Deputy Managing Director, Corporate Strategy Division 3.
-Mrs. Suveeraya Ansavananda Assistant Managing Director, Strategic Partner and Integrated Marketing Communication Division 4.
-Mr. Woraphot Tangmanuswong Assistant Managing Director, Sales and Marketing Division 5.
-Ms. Hatsaya Charuwitayanan Assistant Managing Director, Operation Support Division 6.
-Mr. Chawalit Prawatborisut Associate Director, Domestic and Equipment Department 7.
-Ms. Narisa Tiyasuksawad Associate Director, 7-Eleven Department 8.
-Mrs. Preawnapa Nimma Associate Director, Procurement Division 9.
-Ms. Parichat Chotipumiwet Senior Manager, Accounting and Finance Division 10.
-Mr. Yodchai Pundee Senior Manager, Corporate Affairs Department 11.
-Ms. Nunthaphuk Pothisarn Senior Manager, Supply Chain Department 12.
-Ms. Phonphun Phunpanich Senior Manager, Character Business Department
+1. Mr. Chanit Suwanparin Managing Director

+2. Mrs. Chirapan Khotcharit Choosang Deputy Managing Director, Commercial 1-3 Division, Corporate Marketing Division

+NAME-LAST NAME POSITION 3.
+Mr. Woraphot Tangmanuswong Assistant Managing Director, International Business, Supply Chain Division and Quality System Division 4.
+Mrs.Suveeraya Ansavananda Division Director, Commercial 1 Division and Corporate Communication 5.
+Ms. Hatsaya Charuwitayanan Division Director, Commercial 3 Division and Research and Development Division 6.
+Mr.Chawalit Prawatborisut Associate Director, Business Development 2 Department 7.
+Ms. Narisa Tiyasuksawad Associate Director, Beverage (7-Eleven) 8.
+Mrs.Preawnapa Nimma Senior Manager Supply Chain Division 9.
+Ms. Parichat Chotipumiwet Senior Manager Accounting and Finance Division

-Note: "Managements" by the definition in the Declaration regarding the issuance and offering of the Company's securities starting from the Managing Director, Vice President, Executive vice President by which the 4 Managements will be the Senior Manager level which is the same level as Senior Manager - Supply Chain.
+Note: "Executives" by the definition in the Declaration regarding the issuance and offering of the company's securities starting from the Managing Director, Vice President, Executive vice President by which the 4 Executives will be the Senior Manager level which is the same level as Senior Manager - Supply Chain.
 Moreover, this also include Accounting Manager and Financial Manager.

-Former Executive resigned during the year 2019 as follow:
+Former Executive resigned during the year 2018 as follow: